 Do not – under any circumstances, make any purchases that will show up on your Credit Report.
 A good agent will warn you about all the things not to do.
 Shortly before closing your lender will most likely pull your credit reports again, a process known as a “soft pull,” because it doesn’t affect your credit score.
 This is the lender’s final assurance that you truly can afford the monthly payment and that you will actually make that payment.
 Most lenders will warn you about this, but not all will.
 You may want to get new appliances, furniture… but wait till you close.
 It’s as simple as that.

 Applying for credit for those new appliances or furniture will show up on the soft pull and will catch the underwriter’s attention.
-The new credit changes your risk profile and the new monthly payment for the items you purchase with that credit may change your debt ratios so much that you will no longer qualify for the loan.
+The new credit ‘charges’ made on your card, are a risk to your credit profile.
+Additionally, the new monthly payment for the items you purchase with that credit may change your debt ratios so much, that you will no longer qualify for the loan.
 Even if you pay cash, your lender will see that, unless you keep some hidden in your mattress!

 It does happen and it’s heartbreaking.
 Until you close on the house, don’t apply for new credit, don’t switch jobs or move money around to different accounts.
 Keep your financial situation exactly as it was when you applied for the mortgage.